advanced-security/tag-sarif/README.md

         retention-days: 1
 ```

 Note how we provided `upload: False` and `output: sarif-results` to the `analyze` action.
-That way we can filter the SARIF with the `edit-sarif` action before uploading it via `upload-sarif`.
+That way we can edit the SARIF with the `edit-sarif` action before uploading it via `upload-sarif`.
 Finally, we also attach the resulting SARIF file to the build, which is convenient for later inspection.